brunomaga/brunomaga.github.io/index.md

   </div>
   <div class="col">
 <p>
 Hi!
-I'm a machine learning (ML) research engineer with a background on high performance computing (HPC).
+I'm a research engineer on the fields of Machine Learning (ML) and High Performance Computing (HPC).
 I'm interested in solving big engineering problems using either or both of these fields, with a sweet spot for neuromorphic computing and other brain-related technology.
 </p>

 <p>
-I work at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/">Microsoft Research Cambridge</a> as an AI researcher for <a href="https://www.microsoft.com/en-us/research/project/project-silica/">Project Silica</a>, where I create large computer vision models and ML pipelines for the cloud.
+I work at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/">Microsoft Research Cambridge</a> on <a href="https://www.microsoft.com/en-us/research/project/project-silica/">Project Silica</a>, where I create large computer vision models and ML pipelines for the cloud.
 Prior to this, I completed a PhD in Computational Neuroscience at the <a href="https://www.epfl.ch/en/">EPFL</a> in Switzerland, researching large-scale reconstruction and simulation of brain-inspired spiking neural networks.
 Before that, I was an HPC research engineer at the <a href="https://www.epfl.ch/research/domains/bluebrain/">Blue Brain Project</a>, working on large-scale distributed computing, storage and multicore/GPU algorithms.
 </p>

   </div>